-&lt;sup>3 The Ryrie Study Bible, @1976, 1978 by The Moody Bible Institute Of Chicago note on Luke 3:23; The Life Application Study Bible @1988, 1989, 1990, 1991 by Tyndale House Publishers, Inc and Zondervan Publishing House note on Luke 3:23; CSB Study Bible, @2017 by Broadman & Holman note on Luke 3:23; Holman Bible Handbook @1992 by Holman Bible Publishers, note on Luke 3:23; The Wiersbe Bible Commentary: New Testament, @2007 Published by David C Cook, note on Luke 3:23
+7 The Ryrie Study Bible, ©1976, 1978 by The Moody Bible Institute Of Chicago note on Luke 3:23; The Life Application Study Bible ©1988, 1989, 1990, 1991 by Tyndale House Publishers, Inc and Zondervan Publishing House note on Luke 3:23; CSB Study Bible, ©2017 by Broadman & Holman note on Luke 3:23; Holman Bible Handbook ©1992 by Holman Bible Publishers, note on Luke 3:23; The Wiersbe Bible Commentary: New Testament, ©2007 Published by David C Cook, note on Luke 3:23

-&lt;sup>4 The first two Greek words of verse 23, kai autos, could also be translated as "yet himself" in the sense of emphasizing something noteworthy (for this use of kai see A Greek-English Lexicon Of The New Testament "BDAG" 2nd Ed.
+8 The first two Greek words of verse 23, kai autos, could also be translated as "yet himself" in the sense of emphasizing something noteworthy (for this use of kai see A Greek-English Lexicon Of The New Testament "BDAG" 2nd Ed.
 By Bauer, Danker, Arndt & Gingrich, ©1957, 1979 by The University Of Chicago Press, pg.
 392 as seen in Mat 3:14 & Rev 3:1) putting emphasis on Jesus' human side in contrast to His divine side of verse 22 explaining His divine and human side how that both were true.
-But no matter how kai is translated the contrast is still seen between Jesus' divine side and His human side by the close proximity of verse 22 with verse 23 stating the obvious.
+But no matter how kai is translated the contrast is still seen between Jesus' divine side and His human side by the close proximity of verse 22 with verse 23.

-focus is totally Jesus.
-Bill Mounce in his book, "Basics Of Biblical Greek" says the following quoting I. Howard Marshall: "But sometimes the pronoun is used with a noun to add some kind of stress to it."
-There is, then an emphasis on Jesus here saying that Jesus himself was about 30 years old when he began.
+9 Basics of Biblical Greek Grammar, ©1993, 2003, 2009, 2019 (Fourth Edition), by William D. Mounce, pg.
+124 10 Ibid, pg.
+120 on Jesus here saying that Jesus himself was about 30 years old when he began.
 This is a grammar issue but also a context issue.
 So then why would the focus be on Jesus, and then shift to the ancestry of Joseph who was his adopted father?
 This must be especially asked because the text says that he was the son as was supposed of Joseph meaning that he really wasn't!
 The ESV adds a parenthesis in the text - (as was supposed).
 Other English translations also add a parenthesis in this same place.
-Because of context why could the parenthesis not say (as was supposed of Joseph)?
+11 Because of context why could the parenthesis not say (as was supposed of Joseph)?
 The text could then read this way: "...being the son (as was supposed of Joseph) of Eli..."
 Why stop short?
 The New American Commentary writing of this passage even says that this parenthesis extension to include Joseph is a possible translation.
-Also, The Zondervan Pictorial Encyclopedia of the Bible says that the larger parenthesis is an attractive and possible solution.
-And Warren Wiersbe in his commentary series says the following: "Luke 3:23 can be translated: 'When He began His ministry, Jesus was about thirty years old (being supposedly the son of Joseph), the son of Heli [an ancestor of Mary]."
-10 If the parenthesis ends before Joseph, then it reads like the list of ancestry is Joseph's but if it closes after Joseph the following ancestry points back to the focus on the whole verse in the first place, which is Jesus.
-The word that starts the phrase in the parenthesis is the word "hos" meaning "as" which is a conjunction and conjunctions are common for connecting phrases.
+12 Also, The Zondervan Pictorial Encyclopedia of the Bible says that the larger parenthesis is an attractive and possible solution.
+13 Warren Wiersbe in his commentary series says the following: "Luke 3:23 can be translated: 'When He began His ministry, Jesus was about thirty years old (being supposedly the son of Joseph), the son of Heli [an ancestor of Mary].11 If the parenthesis ends before Joseph, then it reads like the list of ancestry is Joseph's but if it closes after Joseph the following ancestry points back to the focus on the whole verse in the first place, which is Jesus.
+The word that starts the phrase in the parenthesis is the word "as" ($\dot{\omega}\varsigma - h\bar{\sigma}s$) which is a conjunction and conjunctions are common for connecting words, phrases, or clauses.
+It can be used as an introduction to short clauses as in this case.
+15